Motorized Rat Rod Bicycles

 These great looking Schwinn Choppers have been ratted by simply fitting bicycle motor kits.
 No further mods have been made to the frame or paintwork although some of the fitting ideas are odd.

 Cruiser Rat Rod Motorized Bicycle

 We’ve all seen the bike that’s so rusted it looks like it’s been stranded at the bottom of a river, or the bicycle that’s had a fresh coat of paint, but the paint job looks like finger painting.

 This cruiser rat rod bicycle was fabricated by Jules in 2015.
 The patina has been sealed with laquor and the tuned 80cc Zeda power plant has been tuned by Octane Zombie.

-Electric Rat Rod bicycles are unusual.
+A Rat Rod ebike is unusual.
 This modern electric cruiser bike presents a clean, ratted image to compliment the clean concept of electric powered vehicles.
 The bike uses wooden battery box, wooden headlight, brown saddle and bar grips that hint at yesteryear.
-This electric motorized bike is a modern take on the board track racers of the 1930s.
+This electric motorized rat bike is a modern take on the board track racers of the 1930s.

 The classic cruiser, or roadster, has been around since the mid-20th century.
 This bike is a slice of Americana.
 Cruiser rat bikes look and ride like classic roadsters from the 1950s.

 The cruiser will usually have lowered handlebars and, most likely, be using stock, or vintage style springer, front forks.
 A black muffler is a great way to help give the bike a classic roadster or cruiser look.

 I have included these three motorized cruiser bikes to show how a bicycle motor kit can quickly rat a bicycle.